Supergravity as Generalised Geometry I: Type II Theories: structures and torsion-free connections

 The fact that $\GenS$ is indeed a scalar and not itself an operator might not be immediately apparent, so it is useful to work out the explicit form of these curvatures.
 This can be done by again choosing the two orthogonal frames to be aligned, $e_a^+=e_a^-$, to find

 and for the scalar

 From these expressions it is clear that we have obtained genuine tensors which are uniquely determined by the torsion conditions, as desired.
-Furthermore, comparing with~\cite{Siegel:1993xq,Siegel:1993th,Hohm:2010xe} we see that locally these are the same tensors that have appeared in Siegel's formulation.
+Furthermore, comparing with~\cite{Siegel:1993xq,Siegel:1993th} we see that locally these are the same tensors that appear in Siegel's formulation.
+The expressions~\eqref{eq:GenRicFull} and~\eqref{eq:GenSFull} also appear in the discussion of~\cite{JLP}.